patrickrobrecht/extended-evaluation-for-statify/readme.txt

 == Changelog ==

-Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify#changelog) for the details.
+Please see [the changelog at GitHub](https://github.com/patrickrobrecht/extended-evaluation-for-statify/blob/master/CHANGELOG.md) for the details.

-= 2.2.1 =
+= 2.3 =
 * Bugfix: Remove buggy Statify Analyst user role.
 Use [Members](https://wordpress.org/plugins/members/) to add the capability *see_statify_evaluation* to other roles than administrator.
 * Bugfix: proper escaping for all outputs
-* Better conformance to WordPress coding guidelines
+* Enhancement: Better conformance to WordPress Coding Guidelines
+* Enhancement: Rename the plugin to *Statify – Extended Evaluation*

 = 2.2 =
 * Enhancement: Minor changes in the style